kuries/second-brain/Languages/Git/General.md

 - To find the contents of remote url:-	`git remote -v`
 - To find the contents of branches:- `git remote -vv`
+ - Details of the branches:- `git branch -a`